River Gallo

-River Gallo is a Salvadoran-American filmmaker, actor, model, and intersex rights activist.
-They wrote, directed, and acted in the 2019 short film Ponyboi, which is the first film to feature an openly intersex actor playing an intersex person.
+River Gallo is an American filmmaker, actor, screenwriter, model, and intersex rights activist.
+They wrote, directed, and acted in the 2019 short film Ponyboi, which was the first film to feature an openly intersex actor playing an intersex person.
+Gallo adapted the screenplay for Ponyboi into a feature-length film by the same name, which premiered at the 2024 Sundance Film Festival.
+Gallo also played the lead role in the 2024 adaptation.

-Personal life
+Early and personal life

 Gallo was born in and grew up in New Jersey.
+Their parents are immigrants from El Salvador.
 When they turned twelve they learned they had been born without testicles, although the doctor did not tell them they were intersex.
-The doctor told them they would need to start hormone therapy and have surgery to insert prosthetic testicles when they turned sixteen so they would "look and feel like a normal man".
+The doctor told them they would need to start hormone therapy and have surgery to insert prosthetic testicles so they would "look and feel like a normal man".
 They have since become outspoken about ending unnecessary cosmetic surgeries performed on children with atypical genitals who are not old enough to give informed consent.

 Gallo learned about the term "intersex", and that it applied to them, while writing their master's thesis.
-Gallo is non-binary and queer.
-They live in Los Angeles, California.
+Gallo is non-binary, transfem, and queer.
+As of June 2023, they reside in Los Angeles.

 Career

-Gallo left New Jersey to study acting at New York University, where they trained in the Experimental Theatre Wing at the Tisch School of the Arts.
-After graduating with a bachelor's degree, they attended the University of Southern California's School of Cinematic Arts and earned their master's degree.
+Gallo attended the New York University, where they trained in the Experimental Theatre Wing at the Tisch School of the Arts.
+After graduating with a bachelor's degree in 2013, they attended the University of Southern California School of Cinematic Arts and earned their master's degree.